“You Princeton folks stole Hamilton and St. Marie, root and branch,

 Sales from bricks were used to build a barn, concrete platform, and walk at St. Patrick’s Catholic Church, on River Road, which also received the little church’s treasured statue of Mary and a painting of Father Marquette with the Indians.

-Local historians say bricks from St. Mary’s were used on the building built at 504 West Water Street (Pizza Factory) in Princeton in 1909.
+Local historians say bricks from St. Mary’s were used to face the building at 504 West Water Street (Pizza Factory) in Princeton in 1909.

 The third landmark east of Bluff Street was the Kilbourn house.